 Encyclopedia of Herbal Medicine – Andrew Chevallier

 - A new book to my shelf that came highly recommended by many herbalists.
-I’ve used it as a resource for St. Johns Wort so far and I was impressed with both the quantity and quality of information.
+I’ve used it as a resource for St. Johns Wort and Yarrow so far and I was impressed with both the quantity and quality of information.
 I can’t wait to use it more!

 Culpepper’s Complete Herbal – Nicholas Culpepper

 - A classic and necessity for any herbalist.
 This book plays a vital role in the history of herbal medicine as Culpepper was one of the first to translate herbal documents from Latin.

 The Boreal Herbal – Beverly Gray

 - This is a newer edition to my herbal library and I couldn’t be more pleased.
 I especially love the recipes that Beverly includes.
 And her exploration of wild foods has been life changing for my family as we explore the wilderness around us at our new homestead.